OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/README.md

 - **HMC5883L** reads raw data from a HMC5883L sensor (3D magnetometer), and produces `XDR` NMEA Sentences for pitch and roll, `HDM` for heading.
 - ... and the list is not closed.
 ![I2C Wiring](./docimages/i2c.png "Sample I2C Wiring for BME280 & L3GD20H")
+> _**Note about Sensors**_: As opposed to what it used to be until recently, we kept the
+> code that reads the sensors' data in Python.
+The values will be reached through the `TCP` channel.
+> This was done to avoid dependencies on Java frameworks like `PI4J` or `diozero`.
+We've experienced
+> some frustration recently, when PI4J-v1 was deprecated (after WiringPi's deprecation).
+Its V2 - and `diozero` as well)
+> have restriction on the Java SDK.
+It requires JDK 11, that cannot run on a Raspberry Pi Zero.
+This may be fixed later,
+> but leaving the sensor code in Python (usually written by the sensors' providers) cuts us some slack, as those already working drivers
+> do not need to be re-written in Java.
+This presented some redundant aspect...

 Computers:
 - **True Wind** computer (produces `MDA`, `MWD` data)